High Altitude Trek in Nepal

 • It is not related to physical fitness or gender.

 • Early AMS feels exactly like an alcohol hangover.
-It is also heralded by the feelings of deep inner chill or a sense of not being well.
+It is also heralded by a deep inner chill or a sense of not being well.

-• Late or advanced AMS denotes the increase in severity of the above-mentioned symptoms.
+• Late or advanced AMS denotes the increase in severity of the symptoms mentioned above.

-• A typical picture will be: a porter arrives at a high altitude carrying a heavy load.
-Immediately, he goes into a corner of the darkroom and rests there covered with a blanket from head to toe.
+• A typical picture will be of a porter arriving at a high altitude carrying a heavy load.
+Immediately, he enters a corner of the darkroom and rests there, covered with a blanket from head to toe.
 He doesn’t want any tea or snacks.
 He starts to throw up once in a while.
-When asked he says he has the worst headache as if somebody is hammering a nail into his forehead and he feels terrible.
+When asked, he says he has the worst headache, as if somebody is hammering a nail into his forehead, and he feels terrible.
 He is still huddled in the corner at dinner time.
 When friends bring him food, he does not even want to look at it.
 When asked, he says I want to go down.

 • If not infected, AMS could process two fatal complications: (a) High Altitude Cerebral Edema (HACE), meaning swelling of the brain or water in the brain. (b) High Altitude Pulmonary Edema (HAPE), meaning water in the lungs.